worksakshi/Blinkit-Data-Analysis/README.md

 - **Label Standardization**: Identified inconsistent labels in Item_Fat_Content and standardized them using UPDATE statements.

   Replaced 'reg' with 'Regular'.

-                           **Replaced 'low fat' with 'Low Fat'.
+  Replaced 'LF' with 'Low Fat'.

 - **SQL Safe Mode**: Temporarily disabled and re-enabled SQL safe update mode for data cleaning.
 - **Null Value Check**: Check for any null values in the dataset and delete records with missing data.

 ```sql
 SELECT COUNT(*) FROM retail_sales;